brienze1/crypto-robot-data-digest/README.md

 #### Deploying Local Infrastructure

 This requires [docker](#prerequisites) to be installed.
 Localstack will deploy aws local integration and create the topic used by this application to send the events.

 Obs: Make sure Docker is running before.

 -   Start the required infrastructure via localstack using docker compose command:

     -   Windows/macOS/Linux/WSL
         ```bash
         docker-compose up
         ```

 -   To stop localstack:
     -   Windows/macOS/Linux/WSL
         ```bash
         docker-compose down
         ```

 ### Usage

 #### Manual Input

 -   Start the compiled application:
     -   Windows/macOS/Linux/WSL
         ```bash
         npm run dev
         ```
 -   To stop the application just press Ctrl+C

 #### Docker Input

 -   In case you want to use a Docker container to run the application first you need to build the Docker image from Dockerfile:
     -   Windows/macOS/Linux/WSL
         ```bash
         docker build -t crypto-robot-data-digest .
         ```

-[//]: # (TODO fix this)
 -   And then run the new created image:
     -   Windows/macOS/Linux/WSL
         ```bash
-    docker run --rm -it crypto-robot-data-analysis-gen:latest
+        docker run --network="host" -d -it crypto-robot-data-digest bash -c "npm install && npm run dev:docker"
         ```

 ### Testing

 -   To run the tests just type the command bellow in terminal:
     -   Windows/macOS/Linux/WSL
         ```bash
         npm run test
         ```

 <p align="right">(<a href="#top">back to top</a>)</p>